How hooks work

 function to your custom button, let's say, you want to add a sayHiTo(name)

-function to it that will show an alert
+function to it that will show an alert, and so on.

 Signature